Building a $40K/Month Passive SaaS: What 'Zero Ongoing Work' Actually Means

 Start Your Passive SaaS

-That $40K/month story?
-It's real—but it started with someone building smart systems, automating ruthlessly, and putting in heavy upfront work.
+The path to $40K/month in passive SaaS income?
+It starts with building smart systems, automating ruthlessly, and putting in heavy upfront work.

 The good news: you don't have to figure out all those systems yourself.